A wayfarer in the wilderness dying of thirst

 the wayfarer shall by appointment meet

-someone somewhere who will give him –
+someone somewhere who will restore him –

-in precious, strategic sips – life-giving water,
+in precious, strategic sips of life-giving water,

 guide him gently to a higher realm